-It would seem like a simple subject and that we would sometimes overlook, but in my experience I have had so many delays just because files are not in the right format or sent in the right way, that keeping these things in mind are very important.
+It would seem like a simple subject to set your Protools session files to export and that we would sometimes overlook, but in my experience I have had so many delays just because files are not in the right format or sent in the right way, that keeping these things in mind is very important.

 When you are doing a production it is important to know the settings which you are recording your project, if it is at 44.100 Khz or 48.000 Khz, this is very important because all files must be at the same rate before you export the session, if not the mixing engineer will hear things weird and have to spend a lot of time fixing stuff he should not have to.